APImetrics/APIm-CLI/docs/projects.md

   --add-editor=<value>...
 ID of user to add as an editor.
   --add-owner=<value>...
 ID of user to add as an owner.
   --add-viewer=<value>...
 ID of user to add as a viewer.
   --remove-analyst=<value>...
-ID of user to remove as an analyst --remove-editor=<value>...
-ID of user to remove as an editor --remove-owner=<value>...
-ID of user to remove as an owner --remove-viewer=<value>...
-ID of user to remove as an viewer
+ID of user to remove as an analyst.
+  --remove-editor=<value>...
+ID of user to remove as an editor.
+  --remove-owner=<value>...
+ID of user to remove as an owner.
+  --remove-viewer=<value>...
+ID of user to remove as an viewer.

 GLOBAL FLAGS
   --json  Format output as json.